hbctraining/scRNA-seq/lessons/02_SC_quality_control-setup.md

 This dataset is available on GEO ([GSE96583](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE96583)), however the available counts matrix lacked mitochondrial reads, so we downloaded the BAM files from the SRA ([SRP102802](https://www-ncbi-nlm-nih-gov.ezp-prod1.hul.harvard.edu/sra?term=SRP102802)).
 These BAM files were converted back to FASTQ files, then run through Cell Ranger to obtain the count data that we will be using.

-> **NOTE:**  This dataset is also freely available from 10X Genomics and is used as part of the [Seurat tutorial](https://satijalab.org/seurat/v3.0/immune_alignment.html).
+> **NOTE:**  The counts for this dataset is also freely available from 10X Genomics and is used as part of the [Seurat tutorial](https://satijalab.org/seurat/v3.0/immune_alignment.html).

 ### Metadata